EN | JP | Last sync: 2026-01-10

 """

-- Maximum entropy reinforcement learning
+- Maximum entropy RL for robust exploration

-- Double Q-learning for stability
+- Double Q-learning to prevent overestimation

-- Off-policy learning with replay buffer
+- Off-policy with experience replay

 """

-def __init__(self, state_dim, action_dim,
+def __init__(self, state_dim, action_dim, lr=3e-4, gamma=0.99,

-lr=3e-4, gamma=0.99, tau=0.005, alpha=0.2,
+tau=0.005, alpha=0.2, auto_alpha=True):

 self.gamma = gamma